SoCXin/doc/docs/platforms/atmelavr_extra.rst

 Custom bootloader
 ^^^^^^^^^^^^^^^^^

-Custom bootloader and accompanying fuses should be specified in :ref:`projectconf`.
+Custom bootloader and accompanying fuses should be specified in :ref:`mips`.
 If ``lock_bits`` and ``unlock_bits`` are not set then the default values ``0x0F`` and ``0x3F`` are used accordingly.
 An example of setting custom bootloader for ``uno``
 board: